Luke7864/nc_docker/README.md

 <h1>Please read this description thoroughly before using it!</h1>

 This service has been tested using Ubuntu16.04LTS, and we recommend using an Ubuntu OS (at least a Debian OS).
 The image going up over the docker is Ubuntu16.04.
 On top of that the binary goes up and runs.
-In future updates, Ubuntu18 will also be available for selection.

 How to use:
 0. git clone https://github.com/Luke7864/nc_docker please.